JsBergbau/Usenet-Archiving-Tool/README.md

 This code is for archiving Usenet discussions, not downloading files.
 Newsgroup posts are saved under the authors name and email, instead of a subject / thread format.
 It's possible to download all of the post on a group's NNTP server, or to select a subset of those posts.
 Just place pull.py in an empty directory, configure server (optional credentials) and run it using Python.
 To store files on windows, there is a renaming option.

 Note: Headers are not preserved.
 For every message a new connection is established.
 An easier way to mirror a newsgroup is using Thunderbird.
 When setting up newsgroup use maildir format.
-This will save every message in a single fil.
+This will save every message in a single file.
 Then right click on the group --> properties --> Tab synchronization and check for Offline reading.
 All headers are preserved this way and firefox re-uses the connetion which makes downloading much faster.
-Also python script has no error handling.
-If serverconnection is not possible for a short time, those messages won't be downloaded.

 In nginx enable php and add in server section
 ```